Distributed Locks: How They Work and Why They Fail

 Where It Fails

 Process A acquires a lock with a 5-second TTL.
 Its work takes 7 seconds due to a slow database query.
 At second 5, the lock expires.
 Process B acquires it.
-At second 7, Process A finishes and deletes the key — which is now Process B's lock.
+Both processes now believe they hold the lock and proceed concurrently.

 2. Deleting someone else's lock